Minu-Sarraf/Feature-Extraction/README.md

 # What is Random Forest?
 Random forests are bagged decision tree models that split on a subset of features on each split.
 This is a huge mouthful, so let’s break this down by first looking at a single decision tree, then discussing bagged decision trees and finally introduce splitting on a random subset of features.

-# Why is Random Forest So Cool?
+# Why Random Forest ?
 Whether we have a regression or classification task, random forest is an applicable model for our needs.
 It can handle binary features, categorical features, and numerical features.
 There is very little pre-processing that needs to be done.
 The data does not need to be rescaled or transformed.